-The Calhoun County YMCA would like to say a huge thank you to all involved in our first ever Environmental STEM Summer Program!
-This program was a great success.
-The COVID pandemic cause things to be rearranged slightly but the Y was still able to involve about 70 students, on average, in a variety of activities teaching them about the local ecosystem.
+The Calhoun County YMCA would like to say a huge thank you to all involved in our second Environmental STEM Summer Program!
+This program was a great success again this year.
+Again, this year the COVID pandemic was still here but childcare mandates lifted a little, therefore allowing the Y to be able to increase our students from 70 students to 117 on average, in a variety of activities teaching them about the local ecosystem.

-This environmental program was available to local children ages 3-12.
-Per the Y's mission, this program was open to everyone including low-income families through the "Y For All" scholarship program and the Matagorda Bay Mitigation Trust, in the months listed we were able to provide the following number of scholarships; May(16), June(20), July(30) and August(21).
+This environmental program was available to local children ages 3-14.
+Per the Y's mission, this program was open to everyone including low-income families through the "Y For All" scholarship program and the Matagorda Bay Mitigation Trust, in the months listed we were able to provide the following number of scholarships; May - 16, June - 20, July - 30 and August - 21.
 We also provided free transportation for field trips along with free meals and snacks throughout the day.

 Beach erosion and pollution have limited recreational opportunity to the children of Calhoun County.
 The Y was proud to present this program focused on education about how to be a good steward of the local ecosystems.
 We all enjoyed outdoor education and recreational activities.
-Our students and staff took many exciting field trips such as; to LCRA in Matagorda, 50 students over a 2 day period Learned about beach ecosystem, organisms that live in the local waters, the nesting of the sea turtles, and went on a treasure hunt for plastic pollution and nurdles, fished for local fish and learned the species.
-LNRA in Edna, 65 students over a 3 day period explored the nature trails and learned about the reptiles, fish and plants that inhabit the lake area.
+Our students and staff took many exciting field trips such as; LNRA in Edna, 100 students they explored the nature trails and learned about the reptiles, fish and plants that inhabit the lake area.
 Lake Texana in Edna, 22 students learned about reptiles native to Calhoun and Jackson counties, walking tour of the lake shoreline by Texas A&M Agrilife Extension Agent.
-Boggy in Port O'Connor, 44 students over a 2 day period learned about the species that live in the marshlands there.
-Lighthouse Beach in Port Lavaca, 72 students split in groups throughout the day had a touch pool learning on crabs, hermit crabs and oysters, then has a session on seining in which they learned about the different fish and shrimp species.
+Boggy in Port O'Connor, 48 students over a 2 day period learned about the species that live in the marshlands there.
+Lighthouse Beach in Port Lavaca, 117 students split in groups throughout the day had a touch pool learning on crabs, hermit crabs and oysters, then had a session on seining in which they learned about the different fish and shrimp species.
 Indianola Beach in Indianola, 20 students learned to kayak and put their water safety skills they learned on a previous field trip to our local pool to use.
-Coleto Creek Reservoir in Coleto, 22 students learned about aquatic invertebrates, the water cycle, erosion in rivers and formation of deltas in bays and estuaries, Guadalupe river basin from headwaters to San Antonio Bay, water conservation, and how germs spread from person to person.
-The Floating classroom at Harbor Refuge, 70 students split in 3 groups learned about plankton, marine organism species, how to use a shrimp trawl net and how it works, along with learning how to tell the sex of a sting ray.
-Students were also able to learn about fish printing, Terrariums, animal tracts of birds and mammals, and the process of rock erosion.
+Coleto Creek Reservoir in Coleto/GBRA, 100 students learned about Aquatic invertebrate, the water cycle, erosion in rivers and formation of deltas in bays and estuaries, Guadalupe river basin from headwaters to San Antonio Bay, water conservation, and how germs spread from person to person.
+The Floating classroom at Bayfront Harbor, 60 students split in 3 groups learned about plankton, marine organism species, how to use a shrimp trawl net and how it works, along with learning how to tell the sex of a sting ray.
+90 students went to Wonder World where they explored caverns and the development of the rock process.
+Our Teen camp also had the opportunity this year to do a video editing of their kayaking trips.
+113 students went to the Corpus Christi Aquarium.
+90 students attended the Houston Museum Tour.
+25 kinder camp students toured the Bay City Museum.
+We were able to bring in the Texas A&M Chemistry Road show this year for all of our summer camp kids.

+Students were also able to learn about fish printing, terrariums, animal tracts of birds and mammals, and the process of rock erosion.
 Along with many more in house and outdoor activities.